maxbechtold/golden-master/README.md

 }
 ```

 When you run your test for the first time, the outputs will serve as the initial *master files*.
-You are asked to run the test again to approve the previous outputs.
+You are asked to *approve* the previous outputs by manually executing a generated script file.

 Every successive test run will then be matched against those master files - and fail if there are changes (e.g. due to mistakes during refactoring of the tested code).